danintel/sawtooth-faq/glossary.rst

 Distributed Ledger
     See Blockchain
 DLT
-    Distributed Ledger Technology; see Blockchain Docker
+    Distributed Ledger Technology; Blockchain is a DLT Docker
     A light-weight OS-level VM technology which isolates processes into separate "containers" Duplicity